isomerpages/bca-strata/_resources/FAQs/Applications under Part VI of the Building Maintenance and Strata Management Act.md

 Yes.
 He can do so by submitting an Interlocutory Application Form before the conclusion of the proceedings and subject to the Board’s approval.

-Interlocutory Application Form can be downloaded under [Resources](https://www.stratatb.gov.sg/resources.html "Resources").
+Interlocutory Application Form can be downloaded under [Forms](/resources/forms/).

 In considering whether an order would be made in terms of the application, supporting grounds and documents must also be submitted to the Registrar of the STB.